-1.19 Guidance for national institutions is contained within separate guidelines issued by the Arts Council on its website www.artscouncil.org.uk.
+1.19 Guidance for non-national institutions, namely those bodies that are not national institutions as described in paragraph 1.15 above and which are defined at 1.20 and 1.21 below, is contained within separate guidelines issued by the Arts Council (address at 1.21 below) on its website www.artscouncil.org.uk.
 The Arts Council administers the GIS on the Secretary of State's behalf in respect of national and non-national institutions.

-[Refer to 1.14 and 1.15, 1.20]
+[Refer to 1.15, 1.20, and 1.21]